Andrusska/d-spsim/README.md

 	+ Default Actions (Look around etc.)
 	+ Implement Actions (PickUp Drop)
 	+ Added some Implements in the Default.xml

+11th September, 2014:
+  Nothing special so far.
+Rooms, the protagonist and the implements are importable...

 Broken/Not-Working-As-Planned-"Features"
 ========================================